 Unlike common mechanisms of novel protein formation, such as gene duplication or horizontal gene transfer, OLG-encoded proteins are created de novo via a process called overprinting.

 In this process, a de novo reading frame is created due to certain mutations in the original reading frame; at the same time, the protein-coding ability of the original frame remains intact.

-Studies have shown that these de novo proteins play vital roles in viral pathogenic responses by suppressing interferon release from host cells, by neutralizing RNA-dependent gene silencing, and by triggering host cell death.
+Studies have shown that these de novo proteins play vital roles in viral pathogenic responses by suppressing interferon release from host cells, neutralizing RNA-dependent gene silencing, and triggering host cell death.

 In contrast, these proteins can reduce the rate of virus evolution as well as adaptability to the host cell microenvironment by decreasing the frequency of synonymous mutations (mutations that introduce changes in an exon of a protein-coding gene, without altering the amino acid sequence).

 What are the benefits of overlapping genes?